Questions? Call0808 196 1942orMessage us

 The difference between PCOS and polycystic ovaries

-Polycystic ovaries (PCO) and PCOS are related, but they are not the same.
+Polycystic ovaries (PCO) and PCOS, also known as PMOS, are related, but they are not the same.
 PCO refers to the presence of multiple small cysts, or follicles, in the ovaries and is considered a physical characteristic.
 In contrast, PCOS is a hormonal disorder that affects women of reproductive age, leading to imbalances in hormone levels.

 It is important to understand that not everyone with polycystic ovaries necessarily has PCOS, and having PCO alone isn't sufficient for a diagnosis.
 If you have any concerns, it's essential to consult your doctor.